abinashpun/e1039-tutorial/cm1811/README.md

 ### Check the 'Fun4Tutorial.C' file

-### Exp 1 - Enable the output manager and inspect the output DST file
+### Experiment 1 - Enable the output manager and inspect the output DST file

-### Exp 2 - Export the geometry file and inspect the geometry using 'disp_geom.C'
+### Experiment 2 - Export the geometry file and inspect the geometry using 'disp_geom.C'

-### Exp 3 - Compile a analysis module and run it
+### Experiment 3 - Compile a analysis module and run it

 ```bash
 mkdir build